evabenn/cybersecurity-resources/README.md

 ### What’s Inside

-- **Career Pathways Table:** A clear breakdown of the most common cybersecurity careers—what each role does, who it’s great for, skills you’ll need, and the tools you should know.
+- **[Career Pathways Table](https://github.com/evabenn/cybersecurity-resources/blob/main/cybersecurity-career-paths.md)**: A clear breakdown of the most common cybersecurity careers—what each role does, who it’s great for, skills you’ll need, and the tools you should know.
 - **Free Hands-On Practice:** Direct links to free, practical labs, environments, and games (like [KC7](https://kc7.com/)) so you can build real-world skills, not just theory.
 - **Community & Nonprofit Groups:** Find your people.
 Get mentorship, support, and opportunities from trusted industry communities and nonprofits.